 If you notice missing or half-eaten leftover fruits, you can say squirrels had a great buffet!

-How to Keep Squirrels from Digging up Plants?
+How to Keep Squirrels from Digging Up Plants?

-But do not worry!
+No worries!
 You can follow these tricks to keep squirrels from digging up plants.

 1. Natural Repellents

 Amidst many natural repellents, I think adding plants that squirrels dislike the most would be the best choice.